"The wind blew as 'twad blawn its last; The rattling showers rose on the blast." — Tam O'Shanter by Robbie Burns.

 Of course, when Robbie spoke of showers in the excerpt above, he wasn't referring to bathrooms!
-So in our own little tribute to this celebration, we've looked at a few ways of adding some Scottish touches to your bathroom.
+So, in our own little tribute to this celebration, we've come up with 5 ways to add some Scottish-influenced touches to your bathroom.

 2. Add some prickly character with a thistle bouquet

-You'd probably be more likely to associate Scots oats with breakfast time and porridge, but thanks to scottishfinesoaps.com, you can now scrub yourself clean with such ingredients as oatmeal and heather.
+You'd probably be more likely to associate Scots oats with breakfast time and porridge, but when added to soap, you can now scrub yourself clean with such ingredients as oatmeal and heather.

 Does your bathroom reflect your region?